kudraem/tg_msg_sender/README.md

 ```

 # Utilities
-To check last active telegram chat id, you can use 'tg-utility' command:
+To check last active telegram chat id, you can use `tg-utility` command:
 `tg-utility BOT_TOKEN`